 Evening: We will be joined by a local historian for an engaging presentation on Salem witchcraft, Quakers, and Thomas Maule's fight for freedom of the press.

 Activity note: Hotel check-out is by 11:00 a.m.

 Breakfast: At the hotel.

-Morning: With a local expert, we’ll survey the lively art scene that existed in Salem and neighboring communities in the late 19th and early 20th century and many examples of the works produced by famous artists who lived in or visited the area.
+Morning: With a local expert, survey the lively art scene that existed in Salem and neighboring communities in the late 19th and early 20th century, along with many examples of the works produced by famous artists who lived in or visited the area.
 This concludes our program.
 We hope you enjoy Road Scholar learning adventures and look forward to having you on rewarding programs in the future.
 Please join our Facebook page and share photos of your program.
 Visit us at www.facebook.com/rsadventures.
 Best wishes for all your journeys!